thirdtruck/sweet-turnips/JOURNAL.md

 What's next?
 Let's keep making the game state more immutable!

 Well!
 That refactoring is coming along nicely.
 Dinner time, though, so I have to shift gears for the rest of the night!

+# 06May2020

+Dabbling in refactoring tonight.
+Wanted to see how much trouble it would be to extract a library with common functionality, at least on the purely technical part.
+Wasn't hard at all!
+I'm hoping that I can speed up build times by moving more code into the crate so that it doesn't have to be recompiled every time.